DanielArzani/my-todo/README.md

 This is my daily todo list since I like to write a lot but its not always so easy to read through everything I write (_especially since some things don't pertain to today_)

+## Hosted URL

+You can either download the repo and use it yourself or just use this [live](https://danielarzani.github.io/my-todo/) Version

 ## Current Status

 This is a rough version of it with minimal styling and features just to get it working and usable today